fixm-ccb/FIXM-Core-4.2.0-testing/docs/how-to-create-fixm-extension/create-an-extension-root-package.md

     add three tags used by Sparx EA when creating your schema files: attributeFormDefault, elementFormDefault, and version.

     a.
-FIXM standardly sets attributeFormDefault to “unqualified”.
+FIXM standardly sets attributeFormDefault to `unqualified`.

     b.
 FIXM standardly sets elementFormDefault to “qualified”.

     c.
-Version should be set as appropriate for your Extension (“1.0.0” in this example).
+Version should be set as appropriate for your Extension (`1.0.0` in this example).

     To add these tags, click on the third icon from the left ![Image](.//media/image63.png) in the *Tags* tab and fill in the *Tag* and *Value* fields similar to what is shown below.